 (By Matthew Belanger, head bartender, Death & Co)

-Gimlets are one of the most refreshing summertime cocktails.
+Gimlets are one of the most refreshing cocktails.
 What better way to level up its refreshing nature than to add watermelon?
 Death & Co’s (Los Angeles) head bartender Matthew Belanger has done just that.

 - 1.5 oz Ford’s Gin